Skip to main content

 summary:

-#Other framework components
+#Other non-swagger components (optional)

 authn: #custom authentication.
 Currently plugins support JWT.
 Can be customized